danwalsh1/multi-page-redoc/README.md

 This is a small structure that is intended to be used as a template for displaying multiple Redoc pages on one site with a navbar.

+**Local Users:** Currently this template structure doesn't support the `index.html` file being opened locally (e.g. from a `file://` path) by default, as it presents CORS issues when attempting to do the page redirects.
+A way around this is to disable the iframe detection by editing the redoc pages to remove the `script` tag that imports the `js/redoc-pages.js` file.

 ## Information About Redoc

 For information about Redoc, please see